 Hey guys, apologies for the delay in response and for this review.
 Without going into the details, we’ve discovered that mistakes were made and we’ve put processes in place to make sure this type of thing doesn’t happen again.
 Leila’s left the CW family, best of luck to her in the future.

-Ng and CW Shanghai’s nightlife editor both politely declined comment, and Leila Al-Qattan, the writer (marketing assistant at The Tandoor, according to her LinkedIn profile), has yet to reply to my morning email.
+Ng and CW Shanghai’s nightlife editor both politely declined comment, and the writer (a marketing assistant at The Tandoor, according to her LinkedIn profile), has yet to reply to my morning email.
 (UPDATE, 4:46 pm: Leila just emailed [before she saw this post, presumably] what was essentially a polite “no comment” and said she’s trying to “move on,” which is understandable.)
 Perhaps we’ll never know what City Weekend has learned after all this — just that “processes” are in place.